blockpilgrim/poc2/project-charter.md

 ### Summary for Next Session

-**Completed**: Phase 1 and Phase 2 (including Phase 2.1) of backend refactoring are complete.
+**Completed**: Phase 1, Phase 2 (including Phase 2.1), and Phase 3 (including critical review fixes) of backend refactoring are complete.
 The lead service now has:
-- Robust retry logic on all D365 calls
+- Robust retry logic with exponential backoff on all D365 calls
-- No code duplication for common patterns
+- No code duplication - common patterns extracted into focused helper methods
-- Well-organized helper methods
+- Complex methods broken down (all under 30 lines except error handler)
+- Zero `any` types - full TypeScript coverage
-- Improved error handling and type safety
+- Centralized error handling with structured context
+- All user input properly escaped for security
-- Updated documentation reflecting new patterns
+- Comprehensive documentation of patterns and architecture

-**Next Priority**: Phase 3 - Improve Maintainability
+**Next Priority**: Phase 4 - Clean Up
-- Primary focus: Break down `buildSecureODataFilter` (80+ lines)
+- Primary focus: Remove `_unused_implementations` directory
-- Secondary: Improve type safety and error consistency
+- Secondary: Archive old documentation and create accurate current docs
+- Tasks:
+  - Delete abandoned code
-- File to work on: `/backend/src/services/lead.service.ts`
+  - Move outdated docs to archive
+  - Create/update architecture documentation
+  - Update README files

 **Important**: All existing functionality and tests are working.
 The refactoring has been purely internal improvements with no API changes.
+The backend code is now clean, maintainable, and follows best practices.